Kethesh Loganathan: Death

-With his departure, one more Tamil who wanted his people to live with equal rights in a united Lanka and champion that cause in the face of danger has been done away with.

 Motive

 The website Nitharsanam.com, which is connected to the LTTE, accused Ketheesh of being a traitor.
 Tamilnet and Nitharsanam announced his death before it was confirmed by the Kalubowila Hospital, where he was admitted after being shot.
 Soon after his death, many commentators on the Sri Lankan civil war, such as David Jeyaraj, Dayan Jayatillake and Rajan Hoole, concluded that Loganathan was killed by the LTTE.
 However, this is denied by Nitharsanam.com.